Graphite Interdisciplinary Journal of the Arts

 Graphite describes itself as follows: "Our undertakings are a reaction to the expansion of communication infrastructures and information technologies that reconfigure the possibilities and paradigms of a traditional publication.
 We explore new categories and speeds of artistic production and consumption, while insisting on a tangible and material engagement with community."

 Graphite publishes an annual journal that responds to a theme or proposal that is crafted to provoke a reorientation around contemporary events and ideas.
-A call for entry is opened to the public during the month of January.
-Our journal is published in June, accompanied by a launch party where contributors get a chance to present their work to our readers in person.
+A call for entry is opened to the public during winter quarter.
+The journal is published in June, accompanied by a launch party where contributors get a chance to present their work to journal readers in person.

 How to Apply